SymfonyCasts/testing/sfcasts/ep1/tdd.md

 Looking at our `getSizeDescription()` method, I think we can clean this up a bit.
 And the great news is that, because we've covered our method with tests, if we mess something up during refactoring, the tests will tell us!
 We get to be reckless!
+It also means that we didn't really need to worry about writing *perfect* code earlier.
+We just needed to make our tests pass.
+NOW we can improve things...

 Let's change this middle condition to `if ($this->length)` is greater than or equal to `5`, return `Medium`.
 We can get rid of this last conditional altogether and